portainer/portainer-docs/docs/v2.0-be/auth/ldap.md

 <pre><code>(&(objectClass=user)(memberOf=CN=<GROUPNAME>,OU=<MYOU>,DC=<DOMAIN>,DC=<DOMAIN>))</code></pre>

-Example below shows that in the domain portainer.local, we have an OU called "Groups" and within that OU is a group called "PortainerDevUsers".
+The example below shows that in the domain portainer.local, we have an OU called "Groups" and within that OU is a group called "PortainerDevUsers".
 This search filter will only allow users to login to Portainer that are members of the PortainerDevUsers LDAP group.

 ![auth](assets/ldap_5.png)